 The most versatile MagSafe multicharger for home and travel

-Anker’s cube-shaped triple-charger is very compact but achieves 15W MagSafe charging with compatible iPhones.
-It also simultaneously charges an Apple Watch and set of AirPods.
+Anker’s cube-shaped triple charger is very compact but achieves 15W MagSafe charging speeds with compatible iPhones.
+It can also simultaneously charge an Apple Watch and a set of AirPods.

 Official MagSafe: Yes / Wireless charge output: 15W / Apple Watch fast charging: Yes / Cable length: 5ft (1.5m) / Connector type: USB-C / Warranty: 18 months